greenboxal/doggohub/doc/administration/high_availability/redis.md

 To make sure your configuration is correct:

-1. SSH into your GitLab application server
+1. SSH into your DoggoHub application server
 1. Enter the Rails console:

     ```
     # For Omnibus installations
-    sudo gitlab-rails console
+    sudo doggohub-rails console

     # For source installations
     sudo -u git rails console production